danielsapiary/CEV_lidar_visualization/README.md

 ## CEV LIDAR Visualization

 This project is a LIDAR visualization tool built using React and WebSockets.
-It visualizes LIDAR data by plotting points around a car emoji, simulating distances detected by LIDAR sensors.
+It visualizes LIDAR data by plotting points around a car image, simulating distances detected by LIDAR sensors.
 The app can also handle incoming LIDAR data via WebSockets, displaying all points beyond a detected distance at each angle.
 The car is placed at the origin, and LIDAR points are plotted around it.

 ## Installation